You Made it!

 It's all about capturing ideas, thoughts, struggles and interactions IN THE MOMENT.

-So when you're sitting there staring at a blank LinkedIn post thinking to yourself 'what the hell am I going to write about?', you can open your notes app and pick from your new list of ideas.
+So when you're sitting there staring at a blank LinkedIn post thinking to yourself “what the hell am I going to write about?”, you can open your notes app and effortlessly pick from your banging new list of ideas.

 Step 4: How to Write Posts That Don't Suck

-You got into the live entertainment business because you love creating experiences that give people chills, not because you wanted to write boring posts about finding synergies or fast-paced environments.
+You got into live entertainment because you loved creating experiences that give people chills, not because you wanted to write boring posts about finding synergies or working in fast-paced environments.
 Am I right?

 So let’s make sure your content doesn’t let you down.

-Every month another LinkedIn guru shares a post structure or methodology or a new AI writing tool is released.
+Every week another LinkedIn guru shares a new post structure, methodology or AI writing tool.

 What ends up happening?